OriginProtocol/origin/origin-cron/README.md

 ## Important notes
   * Jobs should be idempotent since the framework only provides at least once guarantees.
 For more details, read Bull's [documentation](https://github.com/OptimalBits/bull#important-notes).

+## TODO
+  * Currently all jobs run on the same node.
+Consider adding clustering.
+  * Bring up a UI for making it easier to inspect the state of the system.
+[Arena](https://github.com/bee-queue/arena#readme) could be a good choice.
+We would have to figure how to make that data only accessible to Origin team members.